The best prepaid phone plans for Android users 2026

 Reasons to avoid

 The base plan is simply called 'Visible' and has a regular price of $25 per month.
 It includes unlimited high-speed 5G access, unlimited hotspot usage at 5Mbps, SD video streaming, and more.
-Next up is the 'Visible Plus' plan, which costs $35 per month and upgrades your hotspot usage speed to 10Mbps, while also giving access to Verizon's super-fast 'Ultra-Wideband 5G' network.
-Lastly, you have the latest 'Visible Plus Pro' plan that offers unlimited hotspot usage at 15Mbps, up to 4K video streaming, as well as a bunch of extra perks.
-The prices of all the plans include taxes and fees, and you can save even more by paying for a full year of service in advance.
+Next up is the 'Visible Plus' plan, which costs $35 per month and upgrades your hotspot usage speed to 10Mbps, while also giving you access to Verizon's super-fast 'Ultra-Wideband 5G' network.
+Lastly, you have the 'Visible Plus Pro' plan that has unlimited hotspot usage at 15Mbps, up to 4K video streaming, as well as a bunch of extra perks.
+The prices of all the plans include all taxes and fees, and you can save even more by paying for a full year of service in advance.
 Not only that, Visible has frequent deals and promotions that can help you sign up for the service at even more affordable prices.

 Best for customization